jemissik/ecodata/docs/user_guide/features.rst

 * File conversions

     * convert .grib files to netcdf files
-    * convert a stack of geotiff files to a single netcdf (TODO)
+    * convert a stack of geotiff files to a single netcdf

 * Data selection, resampling, and aggregation functions for spatial datasets